 Make a temporary variable, va66, equal to 0.

-Add 1 to our temporary variable for as many food items are in that range.
+Add 1 to our temporary variable for that particular item we found.

-Move on to the next part.
+Move on to the next part, when we're done with our esee loop.
 Like every doif has an endi, every esee has a next to close.

 ESEE leaves the target at the last ‘seen’ agent (the last food item that we count), so we need to manually change the target back to the vendor by adding in TARG OWNR.
 If we didn’t, when the food decayed, the vendor wouldn’t vend!